RNAseq (part 3)

 Visualizing RNAseq data

-When visualizing our signal however we now will have a similar problem with smaller counts having higher variance.
+When visualizing our signal however we now will have a similar problem to differential analysis: smaller counts having higher variance.
 This may cause changes in smaller counts to have undue influence in visualization and clustering.

 library(vsn)